Phileosopher/commonplace/personality-ocean.md

 The amount people interrupt is a product of extraversion's two sub-dimensions.
 An introvert finds interruptions to be disrespectful (because they're not letting the speaker finish), while an extrovert finds *not* interrupting a sign of disrespect (because they're wasting the speaker's time).

+One "middle ground" between an extrovert and introvert is the "otrovert", who loves being around people but prefers alone time afterward.

 ### Enthusiasm

 Enthusiastic people tend to find a certain amount of excitement and joy from [social interaction](people-conversation.md):